5 Things I’ll Never Say as an Eating Disorder Therapist in Salt Lake City, Utah

 When you make comments about having to exercise in regard to what you are eating, you are implying that you need to be punished.
 Your body needs food, and you don’t have to use compensatory behaviors later to feel ok about that.
 We exercise our bodies in ways that feel good and help our overall health.
 It’s not a healthy behavior to exercise to try and “work off” food that you’ve eaten.
 If you are trying to be healthy, this isn’t the way to do it.
 These comments are also encouraging others to feel guilty for what they’ve eaten too.

 You don’t have to keep hating your body, and feeling anxious about food, and you don’t have to punish yourself.
 You can feel comfortable with your body and find food freedom.
 Working with an eating disorder therapist can help.
-This Utah Counseling Practice has an eating disorder therapist specializing in disordered eating.
-To begin counseling follow the steps below:
+Maple Canyon Therapy has an eating disorder therapist specializing in disordered eating.
+To begin counseling, follow the steps below:

 Meet with a disordered eating therapist